Radiation Dose Benchmarks For Congenital Patients Undergoing Catheterizations

 The investigators recommend “the use of DAP and Ka,r, but not fluoroscopy time, as measures of radiation exposure that are readily available and have shown good correlation with effective radiation dose in patients.”
 They also suggest “following procedure-specific benchmarks over a common reference value for all interventional procedures.”
 They note that the benchmarks outlined in the study are meant to serve as a guide for interventional cardiologists attempting to achieve radiation doses as low as reasonably attainable.

 "Reducing radiation exposure to patients (and staff) is a quality issue the demands attention," said Robert N. Vincent, MD, CM, FACC, chair of the IMPACT Registry Steering Committee.
 "This study sets benchmark data for specific procedures using measurements (air kerma and DAP) which correlate better with effective radiation dose than does fluoroscopy time.
 The Reducing Radiation Risk Quality Improvement program launched by ACC's IMPACT Registry not only collects data to allow comparison of physician and center data but through a series of webinars strives to further educate physicians on ways of minimizing radiation exposure without compromising the quality of the study.
 The goal is to reduce radiation by 25 percent in one year."

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Nuclear Imaging
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Nuclear Imaging

 Keywords: Quality Improvement, Registries, Fluoroscopy, Heart Septal Defects, Atrial, Cardiac Catheterization, Reference Values, Pulmonary Valve, Radiation Dosage, Ductus Arteriosus, Patent